awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-how-to.md

 **To add a launch template to an existing Auto Scaling group \(AWS CLI\)**
 Use the [update\-auto\-scaling\-group](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) AWS CLI command and specify the `--launch-template` parameter\.

-## Viewing the credit specification of a burstable performance instance<a name="describe-burstable-performance-instances"></a>
+## View the credit specification of a burstable performance instance<a name="describe-burstable-performance-instances"></a>

 You can view the credit specification \(`unlimited` or `standard`\) of a running or stopped instance\.